uniQIndividual/zstd-jsonl-filter/README.md

 file_extension = "jsonl"

 # Regex Filter
-pattern = '","mode":62,"' # make sure to properly escape if needed
+pattern = '","mode":62,"' # make sure to properly escape if needed, look-arounds are not supported

 # Performance
 threads = 0